-Therefore, this study, which focuses on AI in education using bibliometric analysis with the ScienceDirect database for the 2020-2024 publication period, is of significant importance.
-It aims to map publications based on co-authorship and co-occurrence, providing a comprehensive analysis of document types, sources, keywords, language, titles, and subject areas contributing to AI in education research.
-Moreover, this research will identify visualization trends, provide an overview of studies related to AI in education, and uncover patterns, research trends, novelties, and recommendations in the field, thereby enlightening the reader on the current state of AI in education research.
+Therefore, researchers are more interested in investigating AI in education using bibliometric analysis with the ScienceDirect database for the 2020-2024 publication period.
+This study aims to map publications based on co-authorship and co-occurrence by analyzing document types, sources, keywords, language, titles, and subject areas that have contributed to AI in education research.
+Moreover, this research will identify visualization trends, providing an overview of studies related to AI in education and uncovering patterns, research trends, novelties, and recommendations in the field.

-LITERATURE REVIEW AND HYPOTHESES DEVELOPMENT
+LITERATURE REVIEW AND HYPOTHESES DEVELOPMENT Artificial Intelligence

-Artificial Intelligence